-Fox orders wild 'Masked Singer' competition series
+Fox reveals trailer for wild 'Masked Singer' competition series

 “There are very few hit formats left in the world, and when I saw The Masked Singer, which is a true global and viral phenomenon that has captured the world’s attention, I knew it had to be brought to life in America,” added executive producer Craig Plestis.

-Fox isn’t announcing the competitors — of course, that would spoil the fun — but will say they’ve collectively amassed 65 Grammy nominations, 16 multi-Platinum albums, 16 Emmy nominations, nine Broadway shows, four stars on the Hollywood Walk of Fame and four Super Bowl titles.
+Fox isn’t announcing the competitors — of course, that would spoil the fun — but will say they’ve collectively amassed 65 Grammy nominations, 16 multi-Platinum albums, 16 Emmy nominations, nine Broadway shows, four stars on the Hollywood Walk of Fame, and four Super Bowl titles.

 Comments